A Local’s Guide to Minneapolis

 If you are gluten intolerant or celiac, some fabulous alternatives include Sociable Ciderwerks and Tattersall Distilling.
 Otherwise, if a good brew is something that peaks your interest, see below for a list of my favorites:

-Above is by no means an extensive list but is what I would recommend starting with.
+The above is by no means an extensive list but is what I would recommend starting with.
 If you visit Indeed Brewing in the winter, check online to see if the indoor Northeast Farmers Market is happening upstairs.
 It happens every third Sunday of the month.

 In terms of food, you cannot go wrong with Young Joni.
-This restaurant is relatively new, but has some of the best pizza that Minneapolis has to offer (and a great vibe to boot).
+This restaurant is relatively new but has some of the best pizza that Minneapolis has to offer (and a great vibe to boot).

 For large parties, I typically steer towards Psycho Suzi’s on the river as it can accommodate bigger groups and has great outdoor seating in the summer.
 This Tikki Bar is eclectic and provides a fun atmosphere for any celebration.

-For a more flavorful experience, hit up Holy Land which has phenomenal middle eastern food (and a lot of it) as well as a grocery section
+For a more flavorful experience, hit up Holy Land which has phenomenal Middle Eastern food (and a lot of it) as well as a grocery section.

 University of Minnesota – Twin Cities